SS Cape Girardeau (AK-2039): Federal service

 In 2008, the ship underwent a final dry dock period at BAE in San Francisco, before being transferred to the Suisun Bay Reserve Fleet for Ready Reserve Force lay-up in July.
 On 23 October, she was stricken from the Naval Register.
-Cape Girardeau was downgraded to Emergency Sealift status in 2009.
+Cape Girardeau was downgraded to Emergency Sealift status in 2009 and was later downgraded to disposal status.

+On July 23, 2023, the vessel departed under tow by the tug Julie F to Brownsville to be scrapped and arrived on September 11, 2023.